-The successful party can request execution measures in support of a nonmonetary claim, such as the issuance of a threat of a criminal penalty under article 292 of the SCC or performance by a third party (article 343 of the SCCP).
-Moreover, the successful party may demand damages if the unsuccessful party does not follow the orders of the court or conversion of the performance due into the payment of money.
+As mentioned, the successful party can request execution measures in support of a non-monetary claim, such as the issuance of a threat of a criminal penalty under article 292 of the SCC or performance by a third party (article 343 of the SCCP) (see questions 12 and 18).
+Moreover, the successful party may demand damages, if the unsuccessful party does not follow the orders of the court or conversion of the performance due into the payment of money.

-In turn, monetary claims can be enforced under DEBA.
-Eventually, the procedure set forth by DEBA will lead to the seizure of any of the unsuccessful defendant's assets as well as garnishes (article 89 et seq of DEBA) and their auctioning (article 125 et seq of DEBA).
-The seizure of a real estate property will be automatically registered in the land register (article 101 of DEBA).
+In turn, monetary claims can be enforced under the DEBA.
+Eventually, the proceedings set forth by the DEBA will lead to the seizure of any of the unsuccessful defendant's assets as well as garnishes (article 89 et seq of the DEBA), and their auctioning (article 125 et seq of the DEBA).
+The seizure of a real estate property will be automatically registered in the land register (article 101 of the DEBA).